 Camping at Mt.
 Manabu Campsite in Batangas offers a unique experience for nature lovers.
 The campsite is at the base of Mt.
 Manabu, a popular provincial hiking destination.
 The area is surrounded by lush greenery and scenic mountain range views.
 Campers can set up their tents and enjoy the cool breeze while being serenaded by the chirping of birds.
 The campsite also has basic amenities such as restrooms and a cooking area.

 The highlight of the camping experience is the breathtaking sunrise view atop Mt.
-Manabu, which can be easily reached by a short hike.
+Manabu, which a short hike can easily reach.

 Site 7: Kuta Bungliw Eco Lodge and Campsite, General Nakar, Quezon